-Depression: 5 Things You Know About It That Outsiders Don’t
+Depression Signs: 5 Things You Know That Outsiders Don’t

 Forget all of the preconceptions you have about depression.
 Understand that someone who is depressed isn't depressed because it's their choice; it is a mental illness.

-In fact, one common complaint of people facing depression is how mental illnesses is considered trivial.
+In fact, one common complaint of people facing depression is how mental illness is considered trivial.

 It’s like you get the diagnosis and it’s treated with the same importance as if your doctor was telling you that you have high blood pressure or gout.

 Sometimes it seems like all of us who are working so hard to get out of our personal black holes inevitably face a social structure that still sees depression as an easy problem to fix with just a trip to the pharmacy.

 The fact is that we’re talking about a subject that’s as delicate as it is complex.
 We invite you to think about it with us.
 If you’ve ever gone through depression, these 5 signs will be very familiar.

 Depression signs no one had to tell you about

 1. I have NOT given up; I’m not weak